rsspdc/checklists/checklists/rsspdc-specific-record.md

 	It also allow for the direct embedding of image alt text.
 	</li>
 </ul>

 </details>

-## 📖Documentation
+## 📖 Documentation

 *How do people know what your project is, how to use it and how to contribute?*

 - [ ] Project has suitable documentation
 	- [ ] 🥉Bronze *(easy)*: Project has README file that either contains directly or links to resources which answer these questions:
 		- [ ] Provides a description of the project structure so that the user knows which directories to find things in, possibly including a visual representation of the structure
 		- [ ] Contains instructions with sufficient detail for someone else to re-run the analysis
 		- [ ] What is the name or title of the project for which this code is record?